TranslatorSRI/TestHarness/README.md

 - `pip install -r requirements-runners.txt` to install the Test Runners
 - `pip install .` to install the Test Harness CLI

+Create a local 'logs' directory (the repository doesn't track or commit this...):
+- `mkdir logs`

 Once everything is installed, you can call
 - `test-harness -h` to see available options